ReachMaine/shopvillagesoup-vs-shortCodes/vs-shortcodes/readme.txt

 == Changelog ==
+=1.8.0
+* Removed all CSS & SCSS to be moved into the child theme
+* Removed the arrows from "More... >>" & "<< Back..." on Brief & Offer pages

 = 1.7.2
 * Added SCSS support
 * Added .get_home_url() before brief and offer byline <a> echos allowing for more dynamic website file structure